tordsta/name-remember/README.md

 ### Terraform setup

-1. run terraform apply (errors on cloud run is expected due to image not being built yet)
+1. Run terraform apply (errors on cloud run is expected due to image not being built yet)
+2. Update the github workload_identity_provider with the correct pool_id
-2. trigger the github actions to build image and deploy to cloud run
+3. Trigger the github actions to build image and deploy to cloud run 4.
-3. run terraform apply to create final resources
+5. run terraform apply to create final resources

 ### Terraform destroy

+1. Set deletion_protection to false on resource "google_sql_database_instance" "default"
-1. run terraform destroy
+2. Run terraform destroy